 There is a requirement for the ICM interface (web server), swimlane servers and RAFM execution servers to access shared data using files.
 The proposed architecture involves both Linux and Windows servers, and M&GPru Enterprise Services have confirmed that there is currently no standard option for shared storage, that is accessible from both operating systems.

 The current Internal Capital Model solution uses IBM GPFS storage to provision data for the on-premise, high performance computing grid.
-It has been determined that high performance storage such as GPFS is not required, as the new solution utilises WTW vGrid service.
+It has been determined that high performance storage such as GPFS is not required, as the new solution no longer requires RSG files to be written to storage prior to Lite Model simulation.
+Subsequently, there is no longer a case for rapidly accessing sizeable files at the point of processing.

 The following considerations have determined the storage design that has been proposed by M&GPru Enterprise Services.

 WTW TaskRunner provides integration with vGrid, and only runs on the windows operating system.
 This introduced windows servers to the ICM application that was otherwise a linux estate